 We had chosen to take a very long route home for one simple reason… there was something we wanted to see that was never going to be on our way to anywhere.
 So the possible three hour journey took us over ten, and all to see a stone… a single standing stone… but a stone unlike any other in the country: the Rudston Monolith.

-The stone is around three and a half feet thick and five feet nine wide.
+The stone is around three and a half feet thick and five feet nine inches wide.
 It is thought to weigh around forty tonnes and is of a stone called Moorstone Grit.
-Because of the particular type of stone, it must have been carried to the site from either Cayton Bay, ten miles away, or Grosmont, nearly forty miles away.
+Because of the particular type of stone, it was not found here, but must have been carried to the site from either Cayton Bay, ten miles away, or Grosmont, nearly forty miles away.

 The point of the monolith is weathered in fluted channels, in the way that we have seen at so many sites.
 In 1773 it was capped with lead to prevent further erosion, uncapped, then recapped again.
 If the stone had once come to a point, before the weather had its way, it would have been at least another two feet taller than it is today.